sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 Variable | Description
 --- | ---
-input-background | The background-color of an input field input-border | The border of an input field input-placeholder-color | The text-color of an input fields placeholder
+input-background | The background-color of an input field input-border-width | The border width of an input field input-border-color | The border color of an input field input-border-hover-color | The border color of an input field when hovering input-placeholder-color | The text-color of an input fields placeholder

 ## Checkbox Variables
 Variable | Description
 --- | ---
-checkbox-background | The background-color of a unselected checkbox checkbox-border | The border of a unselected checkbox checkbox-selected-background | The background-color of a selected checkbox checkbox-selected-hover-background | The hover background-color of a selected checkbox checkbox-color | The text-color of a selected checkbox
+checkbox-background | The background-color of an unselected checkbox checkbox-border | The border of an unselected checkbox checkbox-border-hover-color | The border color of an unselected checkbox when hovering checkbox-selected-background | The background-color of a selected checkbox checkbox-selected-hover-background | The hover background-color of a selected checkbox checkbox-color | The text-color of a selected checkbox